 8. Digestive wellness.
 Bloating, gas, indigestion, heartburn, constipation/diarrhea are all signs your digestive tract is not working properly.
 Whether it’s diet, dysbiosis, yeast overgrowth or SIBO, it’s likely causing inflammation that your body interprets as a stress (see above).
 If there’s inflammation in your digestive tract, you’re not breaking down or absorbing all the nutrients from your food, which contributes to deficiencies.
 Here’s a guide to troubleshooting digestive issues.

 9. Detox.
 Toxins in your food, environment, body care products, and cosmetics are known endocrine disruptors.
 Reduce toxins in your life and support your liver, your hardest working organ.
 A good place to start is to dump all your cosmetics with laundry lists of chemical ingredients you cannot pronounce.
 Here are 10 ways to reduce your toxic load.
 If you wouldn’t eat it, don’t apply it to your skin.
 Your liver metabolizes hormones and detoxes excess estrogens.
 Give it some love by detoxing twice yearly.
-Your weight will normalize, too.
+Your weight will normalize, too, and that helps combat estrogen dominance.
 Click here for foods that support liver health.

 Herbs and Nutrients for Hormone Balance